Prince Estabrook: Battle of Lexington Green

 Paul Revere rode into Lexington around midnight on April 19, 1775.
 A second rider who took a longer route, William Dawes, arrived about a half hour later.
-The pair of riders were dispatched to warn the town of Concord that British troops were marching toward the town.
-The riders stopped to confer with John Hancock and Sam Adams, who were staying with a cousin of Hancock, Reverend Jonas Clarke.
+The pair of riders were dispatched to warn the town of Concord that British troops were marching toward it.
+The riders stopped to confer with John Hancock and Samuel Adams, who were staying with a cousin of Hancock, Jonas Clarke.

-Shortly after the riders left to continue to Concord, Captain John Parker sounded the alarm in order to assemble the Lexington militia on the common sometime after 1 a.m.
-With no British troops in sight, the militia was told to disperse, but to stay in the area where they could hear the drums if called to reassemble.
-Many took up in Buckman Tavern directly across the street from Lexington green.
+Shortly after the riders left to continue to Concord, Captain John Parker sounded the alarm to assemble the Lexington militia on the common sometime after 1 a.m.
+With no British troops in sight, the militia was told to disperse and stay in the area where they could hear the drums if called to reassemble.
+Many took up in Buckman Tavern directly across the street from Lexington Green.

-When called to reassemble several hours later, there was an estimated 77 militia soldiers gathered on the green.
-The soldiers took a defense stance as an estimated 700 British troops approached.
+When called to reassemble several hours later, an estimated 77 militia soldiers gathered on the green.
+The soldiers took a defensive stance as an estimated 700 British troops approached.
 Although law may have prevented him from training with the militia, Prince Estabrook was among those who answered the call.

 As tensions rose between the two groups, a shot rang out.
-The source of the first shot is still not known to this day.
+The source of the first shot is still unknown.
 The skirmish that followed left eight dead militiamen and nine injured.
 Among the injured was Prince Estabrook, who was wounded in the left shoulder.
 Several of the wounded, including Prince, were taken to the Estabrook home and were treated by Dr. Joseph Fiske.

-Continued Service in the Continental Army
+Continued service in the Continental Army

-Prince Estabrook made a full recovery from the injuries he suffered on April 19 and was back in action about two months later.
+Prince Estabrook fully recovered from his injuries on April 19 and was back in action about two months later.
 During the Battle of Bunker Hill on the 17th and 18 June 1775, the men of Lexington Company were assigned to guard the headquarters of the newly formed Continental Army in Cambridge, Massachusetts.
 Prince Estabrook was among those who stood guard.

-There is no record of Estabrook taking place in any further military activities until July 1776.
-At that time, Estabrook joined Colonel Jonathan Reed's regiment making its way to Fort Ticonderoga.
+No record of Estabrook taking place in any further military activities until July 1776.
+Estabrook joined Colonel Jonathan Reed's regiment at that time, making its way to Fort Ticonderoga.
 Although the American fleet was defeated on Lake Champlain in the Battle of Valcour Island, the British never attacked the troops stationed at Fort Ticonderoga.
 The unit remained at Fort Ticonderoga until they were discharged on November 30.

-Estabrook was again called to serve the following year.
-From November 6, 1777, to sometime in April 1778 Estabrook guarded British prisoners in Cambridge.
-In late July 1780 Estabrook signed a six-month enlistment and was discharged on April 7, 1781.
+Estabrook was again called to military service the following year.
+From November 6, 1777, to sometime in April 1778, Estabrook guarded British prisoners-of-war in Cambridge.
+In late July 1780, Estabrook signed a six-month enlistment and was discharged on April 7, 1781.
 In June 1781, he enlisted for another three years.
 Estabrook was a member of the Massachusetts Third Regiment and likely spent his time building forts in the New York area.
 The Massachusetts 3rd was permanently disbanded on November 3, 1783.